-Jerome L. Epstein is a Co-Chair of the Firm’s Complex Commercial Litigation Practice and has been recognized by Legal Times as one of the 10 Leading Business Litigation Lawyers in Washington, DC.
+Jerome L. Epstein is a member of the firm’s Complex Commercial Litigation Practice and served as the practice’s co-chair for six years.
+He has been recognized by Legal Times as one of the 10 Leading Business Litigation Lawyers in Washington, DC.
 Businesses seek his representation in a wide variety of lawsuits and arbitration proceedings involving complex commercial transactions.
 Mr. Epstein also has substantial experience with independent investigations and claims involving corporate boards of directors.
-Mr. Epstein served as one of the team leaders in the representation of Anton Valukas as the court-appointed Examiner in the Lehman Brothers bankruptcy case, and recently represented a state public utilities commission in an investigation into whether one of the nation’s largest electric power companies misled the commission in connection with a merger application.
-He recently won an international arbitration claim on behalf of a global pharmaceutical company in which the claimant sought termination of a long-term licensing/marketing agreement and $2 billion in damages from the Firm’s client.
+Mr. Epstein served as one of the team leaders in the representation of Anton Valukas as the court-appointed examiner in the Lehman Brothers bankruptcy case, and represented a state public utilities commission in an investigation into whether one of the nation’s largest electric power companies misled the commission in connection with a merger application.
+He won an international arbitration claim on behalf of a global pharmaceutical company in which the claimant sought termination of a long-term licensing/marketing agreement and $2 billion in damages from the firm’s client.

 Mr. Epstein is AV Peer Review Rated, Martindale-Hubbell’s highest peer recognition for ethical standards and legal ability.
 Before joining the Firm, Mr. Epstein served for three years as a trial attorney in the honors program of the United States Department of Justice, where he received several awards for superior performance of duty.
 Mr. Epstein serves the community as a member of the Board of Trustees of the Thurgood Marshall Academy Public Charter High School.